ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Cpp-Publisher-And-Subscriber.rst

 In this tutorial, the nodes will pass information in the form of string messages to each other over a :ref:`topic <ROS2Topics>`.
 The example used here is a simple “talker” and “listener” system; one node publishes data and the other subscribes to the topic so it can receive that data.

+The code used in these examples can be found `here <https://github.com/ros2/examples/tree/master/rclcpp/topics>`__.

 Prerequisites
 -------------